 Did you know that over three million Americans are allergic to cats?
-Just because someone in the family may be allergic to cats, doesn't mean you can't live with a cat.
 Before thinking about giving Kitty up for adoption, here are a few simple tips to help if someone you love has allergies.
-These solutions have been known to provide relief, and in many cases symptoms will lessen enough that you can live with your cat without serious discomfort.
+These solutions have been known to provide relief, and in many cases, symptoms will lessen enough that you can live with your cat without serious discomfort.

 Bathing Your Cat

-You can even try bathing your cat.
+If you're up for the challenge, you can try giving your cat a full bath.
 I have included instructions below for those of you who have never tried it, or don't know quite how to go about it.
 Bathing your cat once a week has worked for some allergy sufferers I know.